walkerjeffd/sheds-nhdhrdv1-db/README.md

 All shapefiles will be converted to WGS84 (EPSG:4326) before being imported.

 All tables will be created within the `public` schema.

+This repo is part of the [Spatial Hydro-Ecological Decision System](http://ecosheds.org).